VerKnowSys/sofin/README.md

 * Supports git repositories as definition source (feature available since 0.60.0).
 An example in [vifm-devel.def](https://github.com/VerKnowSys/sofin-definitions/blob/stable/definitions/vifm-devel.def)

+## Shell (hidden) options:
+* USE_UPDATE=false sofin get vim  - will skip definitions update before installing "Vim" bundle (useful in conjuction with "sofin dev" feature)
+* USE_BINBUILD=false sofin get vifm  - will skip checking for binary build for "Vifm" bundle.
+* USE_UPDATE=false USE_BINBUILD=false sofin get git  - this trick is required to rebuild bundles like "Git".
+Note that Sofin requires Git to work properly.
+By default on clean systems, it's trying to fetch initial definitions tarball, that must be purged manually after first run by using "sofin distclean".
+On ServeD systems Git bundle is always installed by default.

 ## Examples:
 * Install all available software defined in a list called "all":
 ```bash